Diagnostics and testing of suspension

 •Wheels/tires

 •Check tires.
-Rebalance the wheels or install new wheels/tires if necessary.
+Balance wheels or install new wheels/tires if necessary.
 REFER to Section 204-04.

-• Tighten the A-pillar support.
-Repair or install new elements as necessary.
+•Tighten the front strut support.
+Repair or install new components if necessary.

 •Go to Pinpoint Test E.